dalance/svlint/MANUAL.md

 This method of generating a configuration and wrapper scripts enables full flexibility for each ruleset's requirements, while encouraging full and open documentation about their construction.
-The process, defined in `build.rs`, is deterministic so both the Markdown specifications and the TOML configurations are tracked by versions control.
+The process, defined in `src/mdgen.rs`, is deterministic so both the Markdown specifications and the TOML configurations are tracked by versions control.
 However, wrapper scripts are not installed alongside the `svlint` binary created via `cargo install svlint` (or similar).